pose/vim-python-quickstart/README.md

 ### Invoking the functions defined in the plugin

 As I assume that you are using `Pathogen` you won't need to do anything but call the imported function.
-To call the ´hello´ function of the example just type:
+To call the `hello` function of the example just type:

 ```vim
 :call hello()